 Volvo Cars announced in January 2020 that it plans to triple electric car production capacity at the Ghent plant (Belgium) by 2022.
 The company will utilize around 60% of the net production capacity for manufacturing electric cars.

-In the announcement, Volvo Cars confirmed that it will start production of the second fully electric Volvo model, later this year.
-The company says it wants EVs to account for half its annual sales worldwide by 2025, and much of that responsibility initially would fall on compact models like the XC40 Recharge and its coupe derivative.
-The company recently said that it plans to set up complete in-house electric motor production by the middle of the decade.
+The company wants EVs to account for half its annual sales worldwide by 2025, and much of that responsibility initially would fall on compact models like the XC40 Recharge and its coupe derivative, the C40.
+The company plans to set up complete in-house electric motor production by the middle of the decade.
 It will assemble e-motors at its powertrain plant in Skovde, Sweden, with an investment of SEK 700 million (USD 84 million).

-With the Volvo XC40 Recharge costing $53,990, expect the Volvo C40 electric coupe to retail from around $60,000 when it eventually arrives in the United States.
+With the Volvo XC40 Recharge costing $53,990, expect the Volvo C40 coupe to retail from around $60,000 when it eventually arrives in the United States.
+The US launch could take place in the second half of the year, and early birds can make a pre-order with a fully refundable deposit of $500 now.

 Volvo C40 FAQs

-The Volvo C40 (Volvo XC40 Coupe) is expected to be available to customers in Europe in mid-2021.
+The Volvo C40 (Volvo XC40 Coupe) is expected to be available in the USA in H2 2021.

-The C40 Electric will rival the Mercedes EQA.
+The C40 will compete with the Mercedes EQA.
 The Range Rover Evoque PHEV & BMW X2 PHEV are indirect competitors.

 What will be the price (before subsidies) of the Volvo C40?